The story of Damien Thomlinson, an Australian veteran of the war in Afghanistan, is one that continues to evolve and inspire people around the world.

 With no time for self-pity, Damien threw himself into his rehabilitation and set about re-claiming his life, on his terms - a testament to his incredible drive and determination.
 With a great deal of commitment and hard work he taught himself to walk again with state of the art prosthetic legs.

-Today, Damien uses his experiences, passion for life and journey to inspire and motivate.
+Damien uses his experiences, passion for life and journey to inspire and motivate.
+His best-selling autobiography, Without Warning, is an Australia best-seller now on its 3rd print run.

-Damien has also carved out a successful career as a motivational speaker, with his triumph against adversity, positive attitude and ambition for the future resonating with people from all walks of life.
-Above all, Thomlinson's incredible journey stands as proof that no challenge is too great and that the ANZAC spirit truly is alive and well.
+Damien’s incredible journey of triumph over adversity, positive attitude and ambition for the future stands as proof that no challenge is too great and that the ANZAC spirit truly is alive and well.

 Damien Thomlinson on the significance of ANZAC DayAfghanistan Veteran and Double Amputee Damien Thomlinson giving his account of the significance of ANZAC day.